nie-ine/e-editiones/ontology-modeling.markdown

 ### Source Data Models
 The input dependency is represented by the original data model, in Humanities most likely in XML, less often in SQL.
-E.g. in NIE-INE eleven projects with different databases are supported.
+E.g. We support eleven projects with different databases.
 7 have XML, 3 SQL and 1 has both.
 For an ontology modeler, if not the researcher and/or the IT developer, to know another's source data model requires repeated discussions on the precise semantics.

 ### Domain Knowledge